Comparison of normal ovary and polycystic ovary.

 Infrequent or no ovulation at all is especially characteristic of PCOS.
 This is often one of the symptoms patients notice earlier on thanks to irregular or missing periods.
 In people with an regular menstrual cycle, ovulation happens roughly halfway in between the beginning of their menstrual periods.
 For those with Polycystic Ovary Syndrome, there are a few things going on that contribute to this failure to ovulate.

-During ovulation, the ovary responds to hormonal stimulation and releases an egg, which is ready to be fertilized by a sperm.
+During ovulation, the ovary responds to reproductive hormones stimulation and releases an egg, which is ready to be fertilized by a sperm.
 Follicles usually house the developing eggs, preparing them for release.
 However, for people with PCOS, there is a hormonal dysregulation that impedes follicular development.
 There is no fully developed follicle, no egg, and therefore no period.

 Hyperandrogenism: Excess Androgens